axol-io/ansible-ephemery/docs/EPHEMERY_SPECIFIC.md

 - Uses `pk910/ephemery-lighthouse` instead of `sigp/lighthouse`
 - Runs the container with the `lighthouse beacon_node` command
 - Includes the `--testnet-dir=/ephemery_config` parameter to use the built-in Ephemery network configuration
+- Uses genesis sync with `--allow-insecure-genesis-sync` for reliable syncing

 ## JWT Secret Configuration